20 Mar 2021

 It’s easy to forget that the waterways and marshland that surround Savannah and Tybee Island are teeming with life: sea turtles, crabs, sharks, jellyfish, and even dolphins call these waterways home.

 Spending the day at the beach is easy on Tybee.
 My personal favorite spot is North Beach.
 Located right at the mouth of the Savannah River, it’s a great location for seeing dolphins.
 It’s right next to the Tybee Island Light Station and Museum, so there is ample parking.
 The North Beach Grill is sand and kid friendly, and often has live music on the weekends.
 Bonus: There are brand new bathrooms, showers and a concession stand right next to the North Beach Grill.
+North Beach is easily accessible from any of our Tybee Island vacation rentals.

 If you’ve seen the movie The Last Song, starring Greg Kinnear and Miley Cyrus, you’ve already seen North Beach’s parking lot.
 You’ve also seen the lengths that Tybee residents are willing to go to in order to protect the nests of Loggerhead Sea Turtles.
 Volunteers with The Tybee Sea Turtle Project, a conservation program by the Tybee Island Marine Science Center, begin walking Tybee’s three miles of beach every morning (Dawn Patrol) starting in May.
 They look for any evidence of sea turtles, and when a nest is found and confirmed, they rope it off.
 Nesting season lasts through October, and it’s important to play your part when you visit Tybee to ensure their survival: